LingyuLiao/BCM-SegNet/README.md

 After setting up the environment, you can choose to proceed with either of the following sections:

  1. For users who wish to use our pre-trained model to process SEM images and obtain data.
- 2. For users who want to train the model based on the data we provide.
+ 2. For users who want to train the model based on the data we provide or your own dataset.

 ## 1. Use our pre-trained model to process SEM images and obtain data